 SPEED

 To be expressed in knots.
 Speed without any further notation will always be assumed to mean speed through the water.
-If speed over the ground is intended, then the communication should be specifically annotated “Ground speed”.
+If speed over the ground is intended, then this should be specifically stated.

 TIME

 Time should be given in local time in a 24 hour format.
 Mariners do not usually add the suffix “hours”.